hadifar/dynamic-sparseness/README.md

 This repository contains:

-- Inference time benchmarking for dynamic sparseness (excluding cost of sparse-to-dense & dennse to sparse)
+- Inference time benchmarking
-- Original cuda implementation of dynamic sparseness
+- Original cuda implementation
-- Mnist experiment
+- MNIST experiment
 - Language model experiments

-If you have any question, please send me an email or submit an issue.
+If you have any question, please send an email or submit an issue.